You’ve probably heard that Facebook ads are great for small business marketing.

 - Displays your value proposition

 News feeds are crowded, so your visuals need to pop and grab your audience’s attention.
-All the targeting in the world won’t help if people simply ignore your ad.
+No amount of paid promotions using targeting will help get people into your sales funnel if they won’t engage with your ad.

 Your advertising copy should be similarly snappy.
-You need to grab attention and clearly demonstrate why people should be interested in your ad.
-If you combine copy with strong visuals, you can increase your clickthrough and overall Facebook ad effectiveness.
+You need to grab attention and clearly demonstrate why people should be interested in your Facebook ad.
+If you combine content with strong visuals, you can increase your click-through rate and overall Facebook ad ROI.

 For both copy and visuals, Facebook publishes guides that detail their technical requirements and advertising rules.